 Kills broadleaf weeds such as dandelions, chickweed, and poison ivy without harming grass.
 Works within days.
 Concentrated; 2 - 3 tablespoons treats up to 1,000 square feet.
+Can be used on a large variety of spaces.

-Not recommended for use on windy days, as it can drift and damage delicate plants.
-Chemical odor is strong and may linger for a few days.
+The chemical odor is strong and may linger for a few days.

 It’s tough to pull stubborn weeds, and it’s frustrating when the root breaks in half, leaving the weed to grow back later.
 Instead, you can apply a weed killer, which uses chemicals to kill the weeds over time.